-Powers of the Board of Directors – The Directors of the Corporation may administer the affairs of the Corporation in all things and make or cause to be made for the Corporation, in its name, any kind of contract which the Corporation may lawfully enter into and, save as hereinafter provided, generally, may exercise all such other powers and do all such other acts and things as the Corporation is by its charter or otherwise authorized to exercise and do.
+Powers of the Board of Directors: The Directors of the Corporation may administer the affairs of the Corporation in all things and make or cause to be made for the Corporation, in its name, any kind of contract which the Corporation may lawfully enter into and, save as hereinafter provided, generally, may exercise all such other powers and do all such other acts and things as the Corporation is by its charter or otherwise authorized to exercise and do.

 Without in any way derogating from the foregoing, the Directors are expressly empowered, from time to time, to purchase, lease or otherwise acquire, alienate, sell, exchange or otherwise dispose of shares, stocks, rights, warrants, options and other securities, lands, buildings and other property, movable or immovable, real or personal, or any right or interest therein owned by the Corporation, for such consideration and upon such terms and conditions as they may deem advisable.

-8. Indemnities to Directors and Others
+Indemnities to Directors & Others

-Every Director or Officer of the Corporation or other person who had undertaken or is about to undertake any liability on behalf of the Corporation and his/hers heirs, executors and administrators, and estate and effects, respectively, shall from time to time and at all time, be indemnified and saved harmless, out of the funds of the Corporation, from and against:
+Every Director or Officer of the Corporation or other person who had undertaken or is about to undertake any liability on behalf of the Corporation and theirs heirs, executors and administrators, and estate and effects, respectively, shall from time to time and at all times, be indemnified and saved harmless, out of the funds of the Corporation, from and against:

-All costs, charges, and expenses whatsoever which such Director, Officer, or other person sustains or incurs in or about any action, suit or proceeding which is brought, commenced or prosecuted against him for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by him in or about the execution of the duties of his/her office;
+All costs, charges, and expenses whatsoever which such Director, Officer, or other person sustains or incurs in or about any action, suit or proceeding which is brought, commenced or prosecuted against them for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by them in or about the execution of the duties of their office;

-All other costs, charges, and expenses which s/he sustains or incurs in or about or in relation to the affairs thereof, except such costs, charges, or expenses as are occasioned by his/her own willful neglect or default.
+All other costs, charges, and expenses which they sustain or incur in or about or in relation to the affairs thereof, except such costs, charges, or expenses as are occasioned by their own willful neglect or default.

-9. Officers
+Officers

-There shall be a President, Vice-President, a Secretary, and a Treasurer, and such other Officers as the Board of Directors may determine by Bylaw from time to time.
-One person may not hold more than one (1) office.
-The President shall be elected by the Associate Members from among their number at an Annual campus-wide election.
-The Vice-President shall be elected by the Full Members from among their number annually.
-The Treasurer shall be appointed annually by the Full Members.
-In default of such elections or appointments, the then incumbents, being members of the board, shall hold office until their successors are elected or appointed.
-The other Officers of the Corporation need not be members of the Corporation and in the absence of written agreement to the contrary, the employment of all Officers shall be settled from time to time by the Board.
-The President of the Corporation shall act as Chairman at all meetings of the Board of Directors and at all Annual or General meetings of the members.
-The Board of Directors may appoint such other Officers and agents including the Secretary as they deem necessary and such persons shall have such authority and shall perform such duties as may from time to time be prescribed by the Board of Directors.
+The Officers of the Corporation shall consist of:

+A Chief Executive Officer;

+A Chief Administrative Officer;

+A Chief Financial Officer;

+A Corporate Secretary; and

+Such other Officers as the Board of Directors may determine in accordance with Corporate Bylaw 1 – MSU Incorporated;

+One person may not hold more than one (1) office;

+The Chief Executive Officer shall:

+Be elected by the Associate Members at an Annual campus-wide election;

+Act as Chair at all meetings of the Board of Directors and at all Annual or General meetings of the members.

+The Chief Administrative Officer shall be elected by the Full Members from among their number annually;

+The Chief Financial Officer shall be appointed annually by the Full Members;

+In default of such elections or appointments, the incumbents, being members of the board, shall hold office until their successors are elected or appointed;

+The other Officers of the Corporation need not be members of the Corporation;

+In the absence of written agreement to the contrary, the employment of all Officers shall be settled, from time to time, by the Board.

+The Board of Directors may appoint such other Officers and agents, including the Corporate Secretary, as they deem necessary;

+Any such persons shall have such authority and perform such duties as may, from time to time, be prescribed by the Board of Directors.